Updated April, 2024

 Before getting into the details, we want to note that the Argentine peso fluctuates drastically, so prices and exchange rates may differ on any given day.
 It is best to check bus and park prices as close to your trip as possible to prepare.
 Check the park website for updated prices.

 Bus tickets cost about $30 USD per person for a round-trip ticket.
-Tours cost $100+, depending on the length of your trek and what is included in the tour you select.
+Tours generally cost $100+, depending on the length of your trek and what is included in the tour you select.
 While this was one of the more expensive activities we did in Argentina, we certainly think it was worth it!

 Perito Moreno Day Trip